 Directions

-Roughly chop the onion and set aside ⅓ cup in the refrigerator for garnish.
-In a large bowl stir together the chicken broth, orange juice, orange peel, remaining chopped onion, brown sugar, garlic, bay leaves, cumin, kosher salt, and oregano.
+1) Roughly chop the onion and set aside ⅓ cup in the refrigerator for garnish.
+In a large bowl stir together chicken broth, orange juice, orange peel, remaining chopped onion, brown sugar, garlic, bay leaves, cumin, 1 tbsp kosher salt, and oregano.

-Insert pans into your Suvie, input settings, and cook now or schedule.
+2) Add the pork to the marinade and stir to coat.
+Divide the pork and marinade evenly between two Suvie pans.
+Insert pans into Suvie, input settings, and cook now or schedule.

 Suvie Cook Settings